 Stuck with last night’s leftovers?
 Place a scoop of leftover roasted veggies, potatoes, or meat in a container, top with a cracked egg, and heat in the microwave until the egg white is cooked through, 30 to 45 seconds.
 (Or prep in the oven.)
 Feeling fancy?
 Sprinkle with some freshly grated parmesan cheese.

-13. Quinoa Fruit Salad Spice up a plain old fruit cup with a scoop of superfood quinoa.
+12. Quinoa Fruit Salad Spice up a plain old fruit cup with a scoop of quinoa.
 Toss the whole shebang around until the quinoa is evenly distributed through the fruit.
 Add a scoop of plain yogurt and a drizzle of honey for a little extra body.

-16. Ricotta and Tomato Breakfast Sandwich Here’s a healthier take on the classic breakfast sandwich: Take 2 slices of a hearty whole-grain bread (extra points for a fresh-baked variety).
-Spread each slice with 1 tablespoon ricotta cheese and sprinkle with kosher salt and fresh cracked pepper to taste.
+15. Ricotta and Tomato Breakfast Sandwich Here’s a healthier take on the classic breakfast sandwich: Take 2 slices of a hearty whole-grain bread, spread each slice with 1 tablespoon ricotta cheese and sprinkle with kosher salt and fresh cracked pepper to taste.
 Add 1-2 hearty slices of fresh beefsteak tomato (blotted with paper towel to remove excess liquid) and enjoy.

-17. Savory Oatmeal with an Egg Try taking oatmeal to a whole new level by making it savory.
+16. Savory Oatmeal With an Egg Try taking oatmeal to a whole new level by making it savory.
 Prepare as usual with milk or water, but add a pinch of salt and pepper instead of any cinnamon or sugar, and top with an over-easy or poached egg.
 Sprinkle with a little cheese for an extra yummy kick.

-18. Overnight Oats This is the ultimate lazy-person breakfast.
-The night before, combine ½ cup milk, 1/3 cup rolled oats, ½ a banana (mashed), ¼ cup chopped nuts, and a sprinkle of cinnamon in sealed Tupperware container.
-By morning, you’ll have delicious cold overnight oats!
-These can also be heated in the microwave for 1-2 minutes if in the mood for something warm.
+17. Overnight Oats This is the ultimate lazy-person breakfast.
+The night before, combine 1/2 cup milk, 1/3 cup rolled oats, 1/2 a banana (mashed), 1/4 cup chopped nuts, and a sprinkle of cinnamon in sealed Tupperware container.
+By morning, you’ll have delicious overnight oats!
+These can be heated in the microwave for 1-2 minutes if in the mood for something warm.

-20. Peanut Butter, Banana, and Oatmeal Breakfast Cookies Cookies for breakfast?
+19. Peanut Butter, Banana, and Oatmeal Breakfast Cookies Cookies for breakfast?
 Yes please!
 While Oreos or Chips Ahoy may not make a balanced breakfast, a homemade cookie made of banana, peanut butter, protein powder, and oats is a wholesome choice.
 Plus, you can pick and choose what you like to mix—go for almond butter and raisins in one batch, or peanut butter chocolate chip in another.

 24. Chocolate-Banana Breakfast Quinoa Here’s one healthy way to have chocolate for breakfast: a bowlful of quinoa makes for a protein-rich filling breakfast, and the banana even adds a serving of fruit.